Varun-Chakraborty/compiler/README.md

 ## Motivation
 "Feels good to write 0s and 1s and see them do something."

-This project is a practical step toward learning system software by building a CPU from scratch, understanding the fetch-decode-execute cycle, and bridging theory with a working implementation.
+This project is a practical step toward learning system software by building a VM from scratch, understanding the fetch-decode-execute cycle, and bridging theory with a working implementation.

 ---
 ## License